Dobiasd/programming-language-subreddits-and-their-choice-of-words/README.md

 ## Happyness

-I want to finish with something positive.
-The lispy guys seem to be the most cheerful people.
+To finish with something positive: The lispy guys seem to be the most cheerful people.

 ![happy](img/happy.png "happy")